 At the highest altitudes, the snow cover is very unevenly distributed due to the wind.
-Especially on the leeward sides there are wind-beaten slabs.
-Elsewhere, the surface is hard and load-bearing.
-At lower altitudes, after overnight frosts, a weak crust has formed on the surface under which the snow cover will break through to the hard ground.
+Especially on the leeward sides of the ridges there are wind-beaten slabs.
+Elsewhere the surface is hard and load-bearing.
+At lower altitudes, after the overnight frosts, a crust has formed on the surface under which the snow cover will break through to the hard ground.
 As the weather cools, the snow surface will become increasingly dry and therefore more susceptible to wind transport.
+Critical layers may form on northerly orientations and locations with lower snow cover.